 Yep, uncomfortable title.
 But sadly, these are subjects that I feel we have a responsibility to talk about.

-Today, I’m going to share some habits that I’ve seen in a wide variety of contexts: some of them in my career in education (mainstream and special), some of them from people dealing with me as a man with Asperger Syndrome, some of them I’ve seen in the form of internet comments, and so on.
+Today, I’m going to share some habits that I’ve seen in a wide variety of contexts: some of them in my career in education (mainstream and special), some of them from people dealing with me as an autistic man, some of them I’ve seen in the form of internet comments, and so on.
 Although often done unknowingly- hence the article title- these habits have the potential to do harm.

 This is a tricky subject, I know, but these are five mistakes that need discussing.
 You’d be surprised how easy it is to make them.

 Rather importantly, this is not specifically a guide for parents.
-(Not being a parent myself, I don’t claim to have any insight specific to parenting.)
 It is a guide for anyone who has any contact with a young and/or vulnerable autistic person, whether they are parents, teachers, teaching assistants, family friends, and so on.

 Five ways to damage an autistic child without even knowing: